gkjohnson/three-mesh-bvh/README.md

 distanceToPoint( point : Vector3 ) : Number
 ```

+Returns the distance to the provided point.

 ### .distanceToBox

 ```js
 distanceToBox( box : Box3, threshold = 0 : Number, target1 = null : Vector3, target2 = null : Vector3 ) : Number
 ```

+Returns the distance to the provided box. `threshold` is an optional distance to return early if the distance is found to be within it. `target1` and `target2` are set to the points on the surface of this box and the `box` argument respectively.

 ## Extensions